Supreme Court overturns Roe v. Wade; states can ban abortion - NewsBreak

 The ruling came more than a month after the stunning leak of a draft opinion by Justice Samuel Alito indicating the court was prepared to take this momentous step.

-Alito, in the final opinion issued Friday, wrote that Roe and Planned Parenthood v.
-Casey, the 1992 decision that reaffirmed the right to abortion, were wrong had to be be overturned.
+Alito, in the final opinion issued Friday , wrote that Roe and Planned Parenthood v.
+Casey, the 1992 decision that reaffirmed the right to abortion, were wrong had and to be be overturned.

 “We therefore hold that the Constitution does not confer a right to abortion.
 Roe and Casey must be overruled, and the authority to regulate abortion must be returned to the people and their elected representatives,” Alito wrote, in an opinion that was very similar to the leaked draft.